Jack Weinberg

-Jack Weinberg (born April 4, 1940) is an American environmental activist and former New Left activist who is best known for his role in the Free Speech Movement at the University of California, Berkeley in 1964.
+Jack Weinberg (born April 4, 1940) is an American environmental activist and former New Left activist who is best known for his role in the Free Speech Movement at the University of California, Berkeley, in 1964.

 Youth

 Weinberg was born in Buffalo, New York, on April 4, 1940, and grew up there.
 His father owned a small jewelry business in Buffalo.

 He began college at the University of Buffalo.
-At the age of 21 he transferred to the University of California, Berkeley, majoring in mathematics.
+At age 21 he transferred to the University of California, Berkeley, majoring in mathematics.
 He graduated in January 1963 "with great distinction".

-In the spring semester 1963, Weinberg continued at Berkeley as a graduate student in the mathematics department.
-He worked as a teaching assistant there as well.
+In the spring semester 1963, Weinberg continued at Berkeley as a graduate student in the mathematics department, where he was a teaching assistant.

 Weinberg's first participation in a political organization occurred in 1963, when he joined the Berkeley chapter of CORE (Congress of Racial Equality).

 Weinberg spent the summer of 1963 traveling in the South and visiting civil rights groups.
 He returned to Berkeley and began his second semester of grad school in the fall of 1963 but then withdrew mid-semester to devote himself full-time to civil rights activities.
 He became the head of Campus CORE.

 Weinberg remained in the Bay Area throughout the summer of 1964.